 This feature allows you to search for the domain of any business and then export it as a spreadsheet or load it into your software or CRM.

 Undoubtedly the most popular of Hunter’s features, as the name suggests, this allows you to find email addresses of individuals and businesses.
 It does this by searching the website address entered for any email addresses associated with it by accessing its huge email database.

 Once you’ve conducted your email search, this handy feature lets you check it to make sure that it’s a real address.
 This is useful as it cuts down on the number of bounced emails – which will stop you getting into trouble with your email sender.
 Hunter.io has a metric called confidence score, which lets you get a grip on how much chance you have to contact the lead using the email address the app has found.
 Usually, anything above 90% works.

 You can check any email address by simply entering it into the system.

 This feature gives you the power to search and verify whole lists of domains and addresses quickly and easily.
 This is exceptionally handy for businesses dealing with large amounts of data.

 The lead management feature allows you to import leads or add them manually.
 You can also connect with other applications and export them out.
 The tool lets you filter your leads by company, position, website and industry for each organisation.

 This clever gizmo lets you connect Hunter to your Gmail account in order to seamlessly gather your leads and perform your business outreach.

 You can quickly create email templates from here and add them to individual campaigns for fuss-free email marketing.
 It acts as an entire campaign management tool.

 Hunting High Or Low?

-We’ve shown you a few of the things that Hunter.io can do for you and your business but, we’d be remiss if we didn’t tell you if it’s any good.
-In that spirit, therefore, we’ll walk you through some of the pros and cons of Hunter:
+I’ve shown you a few of the things that Hunter.io can do for you and your business but, I’d be remiss if I didn’t tell you if it’s any good.
+In that spirit, therefore, I’ll walk you through some of the pros and cons of Hunter: